Posted on

 Similarly, 802.11ac, 802.11ax and standards were also adopted later which further improved speed and performance of Wi -Fi.
 Now, let us learn about some terms that frequently occur regarding wireless.

-Terminology Of Wi-Fi
+Basic terminology Of Wi-Fi hacking

 Wireless Access Point (WAP): A Wireless Access Point (WAP), commonly known as Access Point (AP) is a networking hardware device that allows other Wi-Fi devices to connect to it.
 This Access Point allows wireless devices to connect to wired devices and generally provides internet.
 Mostly the Access Point is a Wi -Fi Router.